kurtn3x/CSGOExternal/README.md

 #### - Download this repo as zip.
 Download Python 3.10 (recommended)
 #### - go to the download directory and install the dependencies with ' pip install -r requirements.txt '
 #### - Start the main.py with python.
 (Either doubleclick and open with Python or command "python .\main.py")
+#### - Run CSGO in windowed or fullscreen windowed setting, otherwise the overlay won't stay on top and you have to tab out to change settings.

 ****
 ## Features